tamiespinosa/Credit_Risk_Analysis/README.md

   * **Confusion Matrix** -  72 accurately predicted high risk, 29 inaccurately preducted high risk
   * **Classification Report** -  1%  high risk prescicion, 71% recall, 2% f1 score.

 In the random oversampling the model picked data from the already excisting high risk applicant data, and created extra entries of it.
-We ended up with 51,366 low-risk applicants and 51,366 high risk applicants.
-In this case a small percentage of the values predicted to be high risk are actually high risk.
-Yet of the samples that were actually high risk 71% were accurately predicted to be so.
+This is our picked model from the models as it had the best prediction when considering low and high risk data.

 <p align="center"> <img src="Resources/RandomOverSampler/BalancedAccuracyScore.png" width ="30%" alt="BalancedAccuracyScore"> </p>
 <p align="center"> Figure 1: Random Oversampling Balanced Accuracy Score</p>